 No, just as you would want your personal information protected, we also protect the information of our customers.
-Accessing or sharing information from a customer's account is not allowed.
 Only authorized users on the customer's account may request this information and only for legitimate business reasons.

-CARLOS LEON SUPERVISOR, CUSTOMER CARE CENTER
+REGINA ROWDENSUPERVISOR, CUSTOMER CARE CENTER